unicef/publicgoods-toolkit/adoptability.md

 ## Non-Commercial Support Availability

-Open source projects often have quite responsive user support forums: places where anyone who has deployed or who uses the software can ask a question and get answers from experienced users.
+Open-source projects often have quite responsive user support forums: places where anyone who has deployed or who uses the software can ask a question and get answers from experienced users.
 The people who are subscribed to these forums are there for a variety of reasons.